dabreegster/talks/sotm_2022/slides.md

 5. Generate polygons for the intersections and roads
   - "Trim back" the road center-line from the intersection

-## How you can use it: OSM enthusiasts
+## How you can use it: OSM community

 - a new renderer for your hard work
 - validation for lane tagging